National Guild of Hypnotists: Publications

-Convention
+Conventions

 The first annual National Guild of Hypnotists Annual Convention was held in 1988 in Danvers, Massachusetts.
 The 1989 convention was held in New York City, New York.

 From 1990 to 2004 the convention was held in Nashua, New Hampshire.

 From 2005 to 2019, the convention has been held in Marlborough, Massachusetts.

 The theme of the 26th annual convention held in 2013 was "A Legacy of Excellence".
 It featured both stage and consulting hypnotists, and was reported to have nearly 1,200 attendees.
 The 2014 Convention was held from August 8–10, with the theme of "Building Our Profession".

 Public awareness

 The Guild also organizes presentations aimed at educating the public about the uses of hypnosis.